Quantum state transfer between twins in weighted graphs: Introduction

-In Section \ref{secTM}, we use the algebraic properties of graphs with twin vertices to derive a certain form for the transition matrices of such graphs.
-We then use this to provide bounds on the probability of state transfer between two twin vertices.
-As a consequence, we deduce that a vertex with more than one twin cannot exhibit pretty good state transfer or fractional revival, and any vertex with a twin cannot exhibit local uniform mixing in a graph that has at least five vertices.
-Section \ref{secPER} is devoted to a characterization of periodicity in twin vertices.
-In particular, we compute the minimum period of a periodic vertex, and show that if the size of the eigenvalue support of a periodic vertex is at least three, then the minimum period of such a vertex exceeds $2\pi/(\lambda-\mu)$, where $\lambda$ and $\mu$ are the largest and smallest eigenvalues in the eigenvalue support.
-Section \ref{secPST} deals with a characterization of perfect state transfer between twin vertices.
-We prove that if perfect state transfer occurs between twin vertices $u$ and $v$ and the characteristic polynomial of the graph has integer coefficients, then (i) each eigenvalue in the support of $u$ has the form $\theta+b_j\sqrt{\Delta}$, where $\theta$ is an eigenvalue with associated eigenvector $\textbf{e}_u-\textbf{e}_v$, each $b_j$ is an integer, and either $\Delta=1$ or $\Delta>1$ is a square-free integer and (ii) the largest powers of two that divide the $b_j$'s are equal.
-In Section \ref{secPGST}, we give a characterization of pretty good state transfer between twin vertices.
-Lastly, section \ref{secFR} is dedicated to fractional revival.
-We provide a characterization of fractional revival between twin vertices, and determine sufficient conditions for twin vertices that are strongly cospectral and periodic to exhibit fractional revival.
-We also give necessary and sufficient conditions for twin vertices that exhibit fractional revival to admit periodicity or pretty good state transfer whenever the characteristic polynomial of the graph has integer coefficients.
+In Section \ref{secTM}, we use the algebraic properties of graphs with twins to show that their transition matrices have a certain form.
+We then use this to provide an upper bound on the probability of state transfer between twins $u$ and $v$ in terms of $\lvert T \rvert$, where $T$ is a set of twins containing $u$ and $v$.
+This result then allows us to answer a question posed by Godsil in \cite{Godsil2017} in the affirmative.
+Section \ref{secJoins} provides some useful results on joins important for subsequent sections.
+In particular, we derive the transition matrix of the join of two graphs with respect to the signless Laplacian matrix.
+The results in this section may prove to be of independent interest in graph theory; however, we are only interested in building up the machinery to apply to our work on quantum state transfer between twins herein.
+The Section \ref{secPER} is devoted to a characterization of periodicity in twin vertices.
+We highlight our result in this section regarding the exact minimum period of a periodic vertex in a weighted graph with possible loops.
+In particular, we show that if the size of the eigenvalue support of a periodic vertex is at least three, then its minimum period exceeds $2\pi/(\lambda-\mu)$, where $\lambda$ and $\mu$ are the largest and smallest eigenvalues in the eigenvalue support.
+This result implies that the bound on the minimum period provided by Godsil \cite[Lemma 3.4]{Godsil2012a} is tight if and only if the size of the eigenvalue support is two.
+Section \ref{secPST} deals with perfect state transfer between twin vertices.
+In particular, we provide a characterization of perfect state transfer between twins, which then allows us to identify all connected and disconnected double cones on regular graphs whose apexes admit adjacency and signless Laplacian perfect state transfer.
+These double cones provide infinitely many examples of graphs that exhibit perfect state transfer and pretty good state transfer between twin vertices.
+Lastly, in Section \ref{secPGST}, we give a characterization of pretty good state transfer between twins, and again using this characterization, we identify all connected and disconnected double cones on regular graphs with non-periodic apexes that admit adjacency and signless Laplacian pretty good state transfer.
 The remainder of the present section is allotted to basic definitions and notation.